edgegamers/Map-Cycle/readme.md

 [![PayPal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=MVCFKC7V772WS)

 ## <u>Features</u>
-- **Automatic Map Rotation**: Rotates maps according to a configurable list.
+- **Automatic Map Rotation**: Rotates maps according to a configurable list (random order possible).
 - **Support for Multiple Map Types**: Compatible with both standard and workshop maps.
 - **Simple Configuration**: Uses a JSON file for easy setup.
 - **Chat Notifications**: Informs players about the upcoming map.
+- **Rtv commands**: Triggers a vote directly by players or changes the map.
+This can depend on the configured options, such as ratio or not.
+- **Config hotreloading**: Allows changing options without rebooting the server.
+- **Add and remove map from the cycle directly in game**: Allows adding/removing maps on the fly without restarting the server.

 ## <u>Compatibility</u>
 - [CS2 Simple Admin](https://github.com/daffyyyy/CS2-SimpleAdmin)